karolcholewa/blog/_posts/2019-01-06-conditional-content.md

 categories: HTML
 ---

 This is a simple HTML hack for emails.
-It was useful for example to hide an animated GIF for Outlook and show a static image instead.
-Nowadays, Outlook desktop clients support animated GIFs but the hack is still valid for hiding content depending on an email client.
+It used to be use to hide an animated GIF for Outlook and show a static image.
+Currently, the Outlook desktop clients support animated GIFs but the hack is still valid for filtering content based on an email client.

 ```html
 <!--[if mso]>